Patsy Walker: Ultimate Marvel

 Patsy Walker has appeared in Marvel Comics' Multiverse Ultimate Marvel imprint.
 In Ultimate Spider-Man, she first appears as a spokeswoman for a security firm, then as a swimsuit model for Maxim magazine, a talk show hostess, presenting a biography on Doctor Strange, and finally interviewing Norman Osborn.
 In addition, she appeared in Ultimate Marvel Team-Up, hosting an instructional video for the Baxter Building.
 Patsy assumes her Hellcat identity in Ultimates and was a founding member of the ill-fated Defenders.
 Walker later shows up with the Defenders in Ultimate Comics: New Ultimates, powered up by Loki where she sports a leopard-like appearance.

 Heroes Reborn (1996)

 In the Heroes Reborn universe, Hellcat appears as a member of the Avengers.
 This version of the character sports a more bestial "werecat" appearance similar to Tigra.
-Envious of Scarlet Witch's beauty, she is manipulated by Loki into siding with Hawkeye against the rest of the team.
-Patsy takes possession of Scarlet Witch's body, but is killed after Agatha Harkness forcibly expels her essence.
+Envious of the Scarlet Witch's beauty, she is manipulated by Loki into siding with Hawkeye against the rest of the team.
+Patsy takes possession of the Scarlet Witch's body, but is killed after Agatha Harkness forcibly expels her essence.